 This is where you will include your self-employment income.
 Include your business name, federal ID, address, date placed in service, accounting method, income and expenses.

-Include if you run your business out of your house.
+Include if you run your small business out of your house.
 You will need to list square footage of area used for business, total square footage of your home, expenses such as mortgage interest, rent, real estate taxes, insurance, repairs and maintenance, utilities.

 Include which W-2 job your expenses were incurred for.
 List expenses such as travel expenses, parking fees, tolls, meals & entertainment, vehicle total mileage vs business mileage.

 Please list all care providers and the amounts paid to them.
 Include name, address, EIN, telephone number and amounts paid for each individual child.